rnicholus/ajax-form/README.md

-If the form is able to be submitted and passes validation checks, a "submitted" event will be triggered on the form, the form will be hidden, and a large "Sending your data..." message will appear and fade in and out conitnuously until the form has been submitted.
+If the form is able to be submitted and passes validation checks, a "submitted" event will be triggered on the form, the form will be hidden, and a large "Sending your data..." message will appear and fade in and out continuously until the form has been submitted.

 Once the server has processed and responded to the form submit, a "submitted" event will be triggered on the form and the "Sending your data..." message will disapper.